PanagiotisMenounos/3DHex/README.md

 # 3DHex
 <img align="left" src="https://github.com/3DHexfw/3DHex/blob/master/Host/3DHex.ico" />

 3DHex is an open source 3D printer firmware.
-The Host uses the CPU power of any typical desktop computer and generates a binary file.
+The Host uses the CPU power of any typical desktop computer to solve really complex mathematical equations and generates a binary file.
 This file then is transfered either via USB or SD Card to the MCU.
-The MCU sets its outputs according to the raw 0s and 1s that binary file contains.
+The MCU sets its outputs according to the raw 0s and 1s that binary file contains and controls the printing process.

-## Features of version 1.0.1
+## Notes on version 1.0.2

 -User friendly configuration
 -Jerk free S-Curve velocity profile
--Either S-Curve or Trapezoid profile
+-Option for Trapezoid velocity profile
--Real arc G02/G03 motion
+-Real arc G02/G03 motion with accel-decel phase
+-Curve detection with accel-decel phase
 -Jump velocity
 -Basic thermal protection
--Working with RAMPS board
+-Tested with Arduino Mega 2560
--USB printing (15KHz step rate)
+-USB printing max 15KHz step rate
--SD Card printing (25KHz step rate)
+-SD Card printing max 25KHz step rate
 -LCD 16x2 support
--Only for Cartesian 3D printers
+-Only Cartesian 3D printers
--Axis angle error fix
+-Software axis alignment

-## Installation
+## How to install

-All compiled current and previous versions of the firmware are located at  [Releases](https://github.com/3DHexfw/3DHex/releases) .
-The setup will also create a folder on the desktop which contains the MCU code in order to upload to the board.
+Download 3DHex.exe located at [Releases](https://github.com/3DHexfw/3DHex/releases) .
+The installation will also extract a folder which contains the MCU code and the necessary Arduino libraries in order to upload to the board.

 ## How to print

-Take a look at the [Guide](https://github.com/3DHexfw/3DHex/blob/master/Host/Host%20saved%20settings/3DHex/Guide_1.0.1.pdf)
+Take a look at the [Guide](https://github.com/3DHexfw/3DHex/blob/master/Host/Host%20saved%20settings/3DHex/Guide_1.0.2.pdf)

 ## Youtube